jllodra/cmod3/readme.md

 ## Things yet to do

+* ~~Settings are not being saved yet.~~
+* ~~Keyboard shortcuts (1, 2, 3, 4, 5 and mediakeys).~~
+* ~~Volume control using a GainNode.~~
+* ~~Choose a Nectarine stream among a list of streams.~~
 * Can you draw?
 An app icon is needed.
+* Adding an AnalyserNode could enable fft visualization.
 * Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better.
-* ~~Settings are not being saved yet.~~
-* ~~Keyboard shortcuts (1, 2, 3, 4, 5 and mediakeys).~~
-* Adding an AnalyserNode could enable fft visualization.
-* Volume control using a GainNode.
-* ~~Choose a Nectarine stream among a list of streams.~~

 ## Versions